twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 ### Results

-For dataset sizes trained for a single epoch [here](https://docs.google.com/spreadsheets/d/1-fzEgBgxJqEy1jdDRAnopiLNtJvPpQACtkgAzQ0l2nU/edit#gid=1179630915):
+For dataset sizes trained for a single epoch ([data](https://docs.google.com/spreadsheets/d/1-fzEgBgxJqEy1jdDRAnopiLNtJvPpQACtkgAzQ0l2nU/edit#gid=1179630915)):

 ![Graph showing effect of training data size on classification accuracy](https://docs.google.com/spreadsheets/d/e/2PACX-1vSXwJIn0X6AcgyRXjztNHnkImcbX-EgGmLbMinxy9o69WP0D03A_3BMF3_WjJ9i42f5Zp8nz9Ypl4Ld/pubchart?oid=318615433&format=image)

-Interpreting:
+Interpreting this:

 * A larger dataset leads to improved accuracy, and faster arrival at peak accuracy: for d=10000 1 network scored 0.705, an ensemble of 50 scored 0.733 and by 300, the ensemble converged on 0.741 where it remained.
 * For smaller datasets, parallelization continues to deliver benefits  for some time: d=200 didn’t converge near 0.47 (its final accuracy being 0.477) until an ensemble of \~6500 networks.